 - Coconut Oil- Coconut oil works really well with the overall flavour of the dish, but you can substitute olive oil or another neutral cooking oil if needed.

-- Garlic- 1 and ½ teaspoon garlic powder can be used as a substitute for ease
+- Garlic- Garlic powder (1 and ½ teaspoons) can be used as a substitute for convenience.

 - Water- If omitting the rice, you will only need to use 2 cups of water rather than 4.